 The Company is required to maintain a letter of credit securing an amount equal to twelve months of the current monthly installment of base rent for the term of its primary facilities lease, which ends in August 2017.
 Under certain circumstances, the Company may be able to eliminate the need for the letter of credit.
-As of June 30, 2014, and December 31, 2013, restricted cash of \$3.1 million was pledged as collateral for this letter of credit.
+As of September 30, 2014, and December 31, 2013, restricted cash of \$3.2 million and \$3.1 million, respectively, was pledged as collateral for this letter of credit.